lolzz77/go-to-symbol/README.md

 2. The JSON file contains regex to extract the symbols
 3. After enabling the extension, it will copy the JSON file to `vscode.env.appRoot + '/go-to-symbol/'` directory
 4. This directory varies depending on where vscode is installed.
-5. To know where the location on your vscode, run the command `Go to symbol: show path`
+5. To know where the location on your vscode, run the command `Go to symbol: open JSON file`
 - ![Alt text](https://raw.githubusercontent.com/lolzz77/go-to-symbol/main/resources/readme/9.png)
 6. So, you can modify the regex in that folder.
 7. And, if you modified the JSON file in the repo, you have to delete the JSON file that the extension shows you in Step 5.